Chart Color Schemes

 Health

-The rate of private health cover is approximately 54% of the total population (1,689 people), compared to 60.5% across Rest of Qld.
-The most common medical conditions are asthma and arthritis, impacting 7.6% and 6.6% of residents respectively.
-73.6% of residents declare themselves completely clear of medical ailments, compared to 72.7% across Rest of Qld.
-Clermont has 15.7% (490 people) of residents aged 65 and over, which is higher than the 12.6% in Rest of Qld.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+Both young and elderly cohorts have a low prevalence of common health conditions.
+Private health cover is high, at approximately 54% of the total population (around 1,689 people).
+The most prevalent medical conditions are asthma and arthritis, affecting 7.6 and 6.6% of residents respectively.
+About 73.6% of residents report being completely free from medical ailments, compared to 67.6% in the rest of Queensland.
+Under-65s have better-than-average health outcomes.
+The area has 16.1% of residents aged 65 and over (502 people), lower than the 20.4% in the rest of Queensland.
+Health outcomes among seniors are particularly strong, ranking higher nationally than those of the general population.

 Frequently Asked Questions - Health